-Laura Gardner is a Senior Attorney with the US Department of Commerce's Chief Counsel for International Commerce, where she focuses on a variety of international investment-related issues as well as trade in services (including e-commerce and privacy).
+Laura Gardner is a Counsel with WarnerMedia, where she advises the global WarnerMedia business on data privacy and protection issues.
+She previously worked in the US Department of Commerce's Office of the Chief Counsel for International Commerce, where she focused on a variety of international trade issues, including investment, trade in services, and e-commerce and privacy.

 Laura was a Bosch Fellow from 2014-15, focusing on international trade policy, including data privacy issues, with work placements at the Federal Ministry for Economic Affairs and at Google Germany.